And how about the words, God & Gods; What does Scripture really say?

-The word, “God” as used in current Old Covenant Bibles, is only accurate 223 times.
+The word, “God”, as used singularly within current Old Covenant Bibles, is only accurate 223 times.
 It’s true!
 “EL”, is used only two hundred and twenty-three times throughout the entire Old Covenant.

 We cannot refer to Elohim as “Gods”, because that would be a very incorrect interpretation!
-The Exalted Name Bible™, therefore, correctly makes those 2,800+ corrections by using the appropriate Hebrew word, Elohim.
+The Exalted Name Bible™, therefore, correctly makes those 2,800+ corrections by using the appropriate Hebrew words, “El” and “Elohim”.

 The liveliness of the ENB™ is going to leap off the pages for you, especially when you begin to see exactly how HE discusses and reveals Himself to us.